 6. The America in One Room experiment demonstrated how citizens’ assemblies will bring Americans together again.

-America in One Room is the dream project of Stanford Professor James Fishkin, held almost thirty years after he invented the Deliberative Poll® — a full-scale, randomly sampled group of 526 American registered voters from almost every Congressional district and state.
+America in One Room is the dream project of Stanford Professor James Fishkin, held almost thirty years after he invented the Deliberative Poll® — a full-scale, randomly sampled group of 526 American registered voters from every Congressional district and state.

 The New York Times displayed portraits of all the delegates listed alphabetically by their first names, along with the state where they vote.